GuillaumeSalha/GuillaumeSalha.github.io/_posts/2000-01-03-portrait_robot.md

 Since we know the most graded personnel is also the scariest one, I guess the previous graph gives us a good approximation of the hierarchy of ranks in the army: a "Captain" is, therefore, less graded than a "Private".

 *Note to the human reader: poor R2D4!
-He couldn't know that he is victim to a terrible cofactor here: the interest of a given military rank for movies scenarists.
-Indeed, it is more likely to see a Captain than a Private on the silver screen, not because there are fewer Privates than Captains, but because a Captain has so many more responsabilities than a Private, and therefore is more interesting for scenarists.*
+He couldn't know that he is victim to a terrible cofactor here: the interest of a given military rank for movie scenarists.
+Indeed, it is more likely to see a Captain than a Private on the silver screen, not because there are fewer Privates than Captains, but because a Captain has so many more responsibilities than a Private, and therefore is more interesting for scenarists.*

 ### Doctor positions